 - Image / package:

 satoshiltd/alpi, built fromdocker/.
-Compose and full instructions in docker/README.md. - Profiles: starts with
+Compose and full instructions in docker/README.md — including a Kubernetes section for running the same image as a single-writer stateful workload. - Profiles: starts with

 default, same multi-profile layout as any Linux install.
 Several agents on one host = distinct ports per container (see §3 for the profile model,docker/README.mdfor the port mapping). - UI: